The Magazine Association of BC is committed to encouraging inclusivity, diversity, accountability and accessibility.

 Race, Culture, and the Gatekeepers of Language by Ijeoma Oluo

 Resisting ‘CanLit’ | West Coast Indigenous Writers

-Check back here for news about upcoming initiatives offered by the Magazine Association of BC and the Association of Book Publishers of BC.
+Check back here for news about upcoming initiatives offered by the Magazine Association of BC.

 - COVID-19 Support for Magazine Publishers, Staff and Freelancers

 - News release: COVID-19: The Government of Canada is taking action to support the publishing and news sectors